 Guttate psoriasis, also known as eruptive psoriasis, is a specific type of psoriasis which causes small, scaly patches that resemble tears or raindrops to appear on the skin (Guttate derives from the Latin, gutta, for ‘a drop’).
 About 8-10% of those with psoriasis have guttate psoriasis, making it the second most common type of psoriasis after plaque psoriasis.

-Guttate psoriasis is a chronic (long-lasting), non-contagious skin condition which is most common amongst children and young adults.
+Guttate psoriasis is a chronic (long-lasting), non-contagious skin condition which is most common amongst children and young adults and is sometimes mistaken for plaque psoriasis.
 It tends to appear on the limbs and torso, although it can also appear on the face.
 In the most severe cases, it can have a major impact on the quality of life of those affected; for many, however, it is just a minor irritation, and one that is marked by long periods in which there are no symptoms, or only very mild symptoms.

 What causes Guttate Psoriasis